-- The use of pool toys in our lessons is being scaled back and all toys and equipment that may be used will be disinfected between uses.
+- The use of pool toys in our lessons is being scaled back.

 - Additional deep cleans will be utilized as needed or recommended.

 - Hand sanitizer will remain available at all locations but since supplies are so limited, we encourage families to bring their own.

 What can I do to keep the schools a safe place for me and my family?

 If you have visited SwimWest Swim School and have come in close contact with anyone who has experienced symptoms, we ask that you please notify the school immediately before returning.
 You may be asked to obtain medical clearance before returning to the swim school.

 - Any individual with a suspected or confirmed case of COVID-19 is asked to notify us and remain out of the swim school until receiving written medical clearance to return.

 - In general, if you or anyone in your household are sick or exhibiting symptoms of any illness, we ask that you fully recover before returning to the swim school.